zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 Well the last time I posted it was all about MySQL, and I didn't post all I wanted to about MySQL.
 I've recently learned a fair amount about MySQL permissions which are very handy indeed.
 Today, I'll walk you through how to set up some basic permissions for a payroll table.

-First this is the payroll table that we are going to use.
+First this is the payroll table that we are going to use:

 <img src='/assets/mysql-permissions/payroll.png' width='350px' />

 First step for creating MySQL permissions, is to create a table.
 We will first need to create a MySQL database to hold our payroll table.
-To do that all we need to do is type a command inside of MySQL just like this
+To do that all we need to do is type a command inside of MySQL just like this:

 ```
 DROP DATABASE IF EXISTS RedFlameCompany;